limslmao/youtubeClone/README.md

 # YoutubeClone

-This project is a YouTube clone built with React, created for learning and educational purposes.
+This project is a YouTube clone built with React, created for learning purposes.
 The project was clone from [Lama Dev's tutorials](https://www.youtube.com/watch?v=yIaXoop8gl4&t=1462s).

 ## Features